Skip to main content

 ha ha ha…

-What I like the most about ‘Anand’ is the positive approach of a character who knows that he would not live for a long and yet in his limited time the period he lives his life to its fullest.
-Rajesh Khanna as a cancer patient who never stops smiling is at his best.
-It was this movie that showed that Rajesh Khanna known more for his romantic image gave a lifetime performance and showed that romance with own’s life can also be more beautiful.
+What I like the most about ‘Anand’ is the positive approach of a character who knows that he will not live for long, and yet, in his limited period, he lives his life to its fullest.
+Rajesh Khanna is at his best as a cancer patient who never stops smiling.
+This movie showed that Rajesh Khanna, known more for his romantic image, gave a lifetime performance and showed that romance with his own life can also be more beautiful.

-What a series of great acting, the team of Anand had……beside Rajesh Khanna and Amitabh Bachchan the rest of the team included Lalita Pawar, Ramesh and Seema Deo, Sumita Sanyal, Dara Singh, Johny Walker, and others.
-‘Anand’ went on to win 6 Filmfare Award for the year 1972 including the Best Actor and Best Supporting Actor for Rajesh Khanna and Amitabh Bachchan.
+What a series of great acting teams Anand had…… Besides Rajesh Khanna and Amitabh Bachchan, the rest of the team included Lalita Pawar, Ramesh and Seema Deo, Sumita Sanyal, Dara Singh, Johny Walker, and others.
+‘Anand’ won 6 Filmfare Awards in 1972, including Best Actor and Best Supporting Actor for Rajesh Khanna and Amitabh Bachchan.